JacobFV/Jaygents/README.md

-# RL-Agents
+# Jaygets

-Some personal reinforcement learning agent implimentations
+Some personal reinforcement learning agent implimentations.
+The name comes from the phonetic abreviation of "Jacob's agents".